hatdropper1977/john.soban.ski/content/gerard-manley-hopkins-3.md

 twitter_image: images/Gerard_Manley_Hopkins_3/01_No_Worst.png
 Slug: gerard-manley-hopkins-3
 Status: published
+Summary: Gerard Manley Hopkins’ *Terrible Sonnet* poems *I Wake and Feel the Fell of Dark, Not Day,* *Patience, hard thing!,* and *My own Heart let me more have pity on* portray depression, isolation, and self-imposed spiritual imprisonment brought on by urban life and perceived vocational failure.

 Hopkins refers to a “year” of “done darkness.”
 1885 marks this year, the year Hopkins wrote “[Carrion Comfort].”
 For Hopkins, 1885 includes “encroaching derangement” that consumes him (Harris 12).